 Besides adhering to the Exchange Notice if you received one, you should also make sure you are taking the following steps to comply with the ACA to reduce the risk of receiving IRS Letter 226J.

-A good place to start is the ACA annual filings with the IRS.
+Organizations looking to avoid ACA penalties should start are with their ACA annual filings submitted to the IRS.
 Review them to make sure you haven’t made these common mistakes that can weigh significantly on the amount the IRS proposes in their Letter 226J to your organization.

 4980H Transition Relief Box: